Terradue/doc-challenges/source/initiator.rst

 .. image:: includes/sum/create_contest.png
 	:align: center

 From the challenge creation page, fill the form with all information needed for the challenge and click **Create**  to save it.
+See `Challenge modification`_ for list of forms to be filled.
+Each form comes with a small description defining what to put inside.
-The new challenge will be added in the list of “my challenges”.
+The new created  challenge will be added in the list of “my challenges”.

+.. _`Challenge modification`:

 Challenge modification
 ----------------------